bkvogel/metal_performance_testing/README.md

 I used `mat_mul_opt1.metal` and tried increasing the amount of work performed by each thread from the previous 4x4 sub-matrix to an 8x4 sub-matrix of the result matrix.
 In the implementaiton, each thread now computes the results for two 4x4 sub-matrices of X, which are vertically stacked (along the row index).

 Observations:
-- Peak performance is now 3.7 TFLOPS on large enough matrix sizes.
+- Peak performance is now 3.8 TFLOPS on large enough matrix sizes (e.g., 4096x4096).
 - 16x8 threadgroup size seems to work best.

 Notes: